xinzhan/core-services.en/help/interface/core_services/core_services.md

 See [Link accounts in the Experience Cloud](../admin_getting_started/organizations.md#topic_C31CB834F109465A82ED57FF0563B3F1)

+> [!NOTE]
+>
-**Note:** After enterprise and solution groups are mapped, new users are automatically linked.
+> After enterprise and solution groups are mapped, new users are automatically linked.
 (Solution credentials are automatically created and linked to their Adobe ID.)

 The following sections describe how to modernize your implementation.
 Modernizing your implementation enables core services in the Experience Cloud.